mhongell/ELKStackProject/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: Web-1 10.0.10.5 and Web-2 10.0.10.6.
+- Web-1 10.0.10.5 and Web-2 10.0.10.6.

 We have installed the following Beats on these machines:
-- _TODO: Filebeat and Metricbeat are installed to the ELK machine.
+- Filebeat and Metricbeat are installed to the ELK machine.

 These Beats allow us to collect the following information from each machine:
-- _TODO: Filebeat collects data about the system logs, such as response codes over time.
+- Filebeat collects data about the system logs, such as response codes over time.
 Metricbeat collects machine metrics, like uptime.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: